Virinco/TestStand-XML-Converter/README.md

 * [About creating custom converters](https://virinco.zendesk.com/hc/en-us/articles/207424593)

 ## Download
+Download link to Wats Client and installation guide: [WATS Client Installation Guide](https://support.virinco.com/hc/en-us/sections/360003392680-WATS-Client-releases).

 You can download the latest released version of the converter [here](https://github.com/Virinco/TestStand-XML-Converter/releases/latest).
-See the Custom Converter section in the [WATS Client Installation Guide](https://wats.com/download) for your version of the WATS Client for how to install a converter.
+You can find a step by step guide on how to install the converter [here](https://support.virinco.com/hc/en-us/articles/13344321749788-Setting-up-a-custom-converter).

 ### Parameters